-The Dual Major specialist in the College of Agriculture and Life Sciences or the School of Natural Resources will complete the requirements for the primary major plus courses selected to meet specific state and national certification requirements.
+The teacher certification option for students in the College of Agriculture and Life Sciences or the School of Natural Resources provides courses selected to meet specific state and national certification requirements.

-Electives to meet College and program requirements, including specific state and national requirements for certification, to be selected with the approval of advisor.
+Elective courses in the subject to be taught, including specific state and national requirements for certification, to be selected with the approval of advisor.